 The f with an ordinance to dissolve the county police and a non-binding referendum on the proposed merger.
 County Executive challenged the votes, arguing the freeholders lacked authority to eliminate a county agency and the referendum vote was improper because it did not happen a regular board meeting.

 Superior Court Judge Menelaos Toskos said Thursday the law required a referendum to be introduced at a regular meeting, northjersey.com reported.
 Freeholder Attorney Richard Malagiere argued the board tried to introduce the measures at a public meeting, but lacked quorum.

 Legal arguments focused on the power of the freeholders and county executive, the report said.
 Both sides agreed that the county executive and freeholders can’t unilaterally disband the department.

 Referendums should come by ordinance, which the county executive can veto, Donovan Administration attorney Thomas Scrivo argued, according to an NJ.com report.

 Toskos has denied Donovan’s request for a temporary restraining order to stop the ordinance and resolution.

 Freeholders have been holding a “listening tour” around the county to gather public input on the proposed merger.
-At a meeting in Westwood, residents expressed support for the merger but also sought more specifics.
+At but also sought more specifics.